baAlex/Nara/README.md

 The terrain in the screenshots should work as an overworld for an RPG, but currently this project is more a renderer than a videogame.

-Eventually Nara's goal is to recreate the experience of 90's RPGs (fixing all tedious corners), taking inspiration from the *Final Fantasy* franchise, and *Squaresoft* and *Game Arts* games.
+Eventually Nara's goal is to recreate the experience of 90's RPGs (fixing all tedious corners), taking inspiration from *Final Fantasy* franchise, *Squaresoft* and *Game Arts* games.

 Check implemented features and future work in [Projects](https://github.com/baAlex/Nara/projects/).
-And while I always try to maintain the code in a compilable state, prepare yourself to found broken things, debug messages/graphics and incomplete functionality all over the place.
+And while I always try to maintain the code in a compilable state, prepare yourself to found broken things, debug messages/graphics, terrible english and incomplete functionality all over the place.

 Any help is welcomed ⛰️📐️... oh, and 'Nara' is a codename!.